TABLE OF CONTENTS

 What is WMS vs. OMS?

-WMS (Warehouse Management System) focuses on optimizing warehouse operations, while OMS (Order Management System) handles the end-to-end order lifecycle.
+WMS focuses on optimizing warehouse operations, while an order management system (OMS) handles the end-to-end order lifecycle.
 They can be integrated for improved supply chain visibility and efficiency.

 Want to learn more about this topic?